-To empower the logistics industry, VIL mainly focuses on R&D in the themes of digitization, smart port infrastructure, sustainability and omni-channel distribution.
+To empower the logistics industry, VIL mainly focuses on R&D in terms of digital transformation, hinterland connection, green supply chains and last mile logistics.

 Flanders’ spearhead clusters are no ‘new kids on the block’.
 On the contrary, they are founded on a long and rich tradition of innovation.
-For a look back and a look ahead at Flanders’ cluster policy, we approached not just one but three key influencers.
+For a look back and a look ahead at Flanders’ cluster policy, let's talk to not just one but three key influencers.

 5 best practices from Flanders for open innovation clusters

 Are you convinced that companies should work together with each other, public institutions and academic players by uniting as clusters for a sustainable and profitable future?
 So is Flanders!
 Two insiders share their open innovation learnings and best practices for cluster internationalization.